MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Manage-Risk-with-Conditional-Access-Control.md

 -   [Managing Risk with Conditional Access Control](Manage-Risk-with-Conditional-Access-Control.md#BKMK_2)

 ## <a name="BKMK_1"></a>Key concepts \- conditional access control in AD FS
-The overall function of [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] is to issue an access token that contains a set of claims.
-The decision regarding what claims [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] accepts and then issues is governed by claim rules.
+The overall function of AD FS is to issue an access token that contains a set of claims.
+The decision regarding what claims AD FS accepts and then issues is governed by claim rules.

-Access control in [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] is implemented with issuance authorization claim rules that are used to issue a permit or deny claims that will determine whether a user or a group of users will be allowed to access [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)]\-secured resources or not.
+Access control in AD FS is implemented with issuance authorization claim rules that are used to issue a permit or deny claims that will determine whether a user or a group of users will be allowed to access AD FS\-secured resources or not.
 Authorization rules can only be set on relying party trusts.

 |Rule option|Rule logic|
 |---------------|--------------|